Overview Structure Hebrew Words Literary Analysis Theology Timeline NT Usage

 Suzerain-Vassal Treaties

-Formal agreements between superior (suzerain) and subordinate (vassal) party, establishing obligations and protection
+Formal agreements between superior (suzerain) and subordinate (vassal) party, establishing obligations and protection.
+The Hittite treaties (14th–13th c.
+BCE) provide the closest parallels to biblical covenant form.

 Parity Treaties

-Agreements between equals, establishing mutual obligations and benefits
+Agreements between equals, establishing mutual obligations and benefits.
+Less common in Israel's theology, since YHWH is never Israel's equal.

 Grant Covenants

-Unconditional gifts from superior to inferior, often rewarding faithful service
+Unconditional gifts from superior to inferior, often rewarding faithful service.
+The Abrahamic and Davidic covenants reflect this pattern.

 Biblical Covenant Framework